conan-io/docs/reference/environment.rst

 ``CONAN_PASSWORD``, ``CONAN_PASSWORD_{REMOTE_NAME}`` define the login password for a given remote.

-These environment variables are just a substitute of the interactive input of the username or password when Conan CLI request it.
+These environment variables are just a substitute of the interactive input of the username or password when Conan CLI requests it.
 They do not perform any kind of authentication unless the remote server throws an authentication challenge.
 That means that for some remote servers configured allowing anonymous usage, these will not be used, and the user will remain as not authenticated user, unless a ``conan remote login`` or ``conan remote auth`` is done first.